microsoft/ebpf-for-windows/docs/eBpfExtensions.md

                                                   0x473d,
                                                   {0xb4, 0x8e, 0x17, 0xaa, 0x5c, 0x55, 0x81, 0xfe}};
 ```
-The helper function Id for a general helper function must be in the range 0 - 65535 and must be globally unique.
+The helper function ID for a general helper function must be in the range 0 - 65535 and must be globally unique.

 The parameter and return types for these helper functions must adhere to the `ebpf_argument_type_t` and `ebpf_return_type_t` enums.

 ### 3.4 Registering Program Types and Attach Types
 The eBPF Execution Context loads an eBPF program from an ELF file that has program section(s) with section names.
 The prefix to these names determines the program type.
-For example, section name `"xdp"` implies that the corresponding program type is `EBPF_PROGRAM_TYPE_XDP`.
+For example, the section name `"xdp"` implies that the corresponding program type is `EBPF_PROGRAM_TYPE_XDP`.
 The Execution Context discovers the program type associated with a section prefix by reading the data from Windows registry.
 When an eBPF extension is installed, it must update the registry with the program types it implements along with the associated section prefixes.
 Note: The registry location and data format are TBD.
-This is currently tracked by this GitHub [issue](https://github.com/microsoft/ebpf-for-windows/issues/223).
+This is currently tracked by issue #223.

 ### 3.5 eBPF Sample Driver
 The eBPF project provides a [sample extension driver](https://github.com/microsoft/ebpf-for-windows/tree/8f46b4020f79c32f994d3a59671ce8782e4b4cf0/tests/sample/ext) as an example for how to implement an extension.
 This simple extension implements a single hook for a program type with a single attach type.
 It implements simple NPI provider modules for the two NPIs.
 It also implements three program-type specific helper functions.